LogoLogo

 We highly recommend keeping both analyzers active as they have minimal impact on resources.
 The MITRE ATT&CK analyzer runs on live assets and, when combined with other analyzers, facilitates immediate identification of potentially compromised assets.
 This allows for efficient prioritization of investigative efforts.

-The results of tasks and their associated reports can be found in three places:
+The results of all tasks and their associated reports can be found in three places:

 1. Tasks that are accessed via the main menu.